DataJediToolbelt/Code-Platform/platform_documentation/SDP-HowToUseIt.md

 # Running the Platform
 In order to run the platform please follow these steps.

-1. In order to start the platform you must run main.py.
+1. In order to start the platform you must have the pre-requisites setup and resolved and then run main.py.
 In order to do run the program you can use an IDE or you can type:

 `